emporous/examples/IPMI/README.md

 Want to manage your node using a registry?
 Let's try it the IPMI way!

 For this, ill be using a PiKVM.
 Though any host capable of serving a .img to your IPMI is usable.
-This example just takes advantage of USB emulation and the IPMI having a CLI for UOR to run.
+This example just takes advantage of USB emulation and the IPMI having a CLI for Emporous to run.

 ## !!!
 Warning !!!